Kaqchikel language

 The Kaqchikel language (in modern orthography; formerly also spelled Cakchiquel or Cachiquel) is an indigenous Mesoamerican language and a member of the Quichean–Mamean branch of the Mayan languages family.
 It is spoken by the indigenous Kaqchikel people in central Guatemala.

-It is closely related to the Kʼicheʼ (Quiché) and Tzʼutujil languages.
+While languages of the Mayan family are not mutually intelligible, Kaqchikel is closest to the Kʼicheʼ (Quiché) and Tzʼutujil languages.

 Kaqchikel is taught in public schools through Guatemala's intercultural bilingual education programs.

 History

 Before conquest

 Kaqchikel is spoken by the indigenous Maya in Central Guatemala.
 The Mayan civilization dates back to the Pre-classic period (2000 BC to 300 AD).
 Geographically, the Maya expanded from Mexico, Belize and Guatemala.
 This changed between 900 AD and when the Spanish arrived.
 Their settlement moved west and into the highlands of Guatemala.
-Archaeological evidence shows suggestions of Kaqchikel living in Iximcheʼ, which today is located near Tecpan, Guatemala.
+Archaeological evidence shows suggestions of Kaqchikel living in Iximcheʼ, which today is located near Tecpán Guatemala.

 After conquest

 In 1523, the Spaniards left Mexico and headed towards Guatemala.
 This crusade was led by Pedro de Alvarado.
 His first victory was over the Kʼiche, which led him towards the Kaqchikel capital.
 The Kaqchikel joined forces with de Alvarado, to take over the Tzʼutujiles.
 Instead, their hopes to become stronger were defeated when de Alvarado turned against them and destroyed their capital, which was a part of the Spanish mass extermination plans of the indigenous.
 This plan decreased the number of Kaqchikel speakers, as they were required to then speak Spanish.

+In the 1920s, William Cameron Townsend devised the first alphabet for Kaqchikel while working as a missionary in Guatemala.